The Capitoline Museums

 The colossal statue of Constantine II in the Capitoline Museums courtyard.
 (Photo by Alessio Damato.)

 OK, so the paintings are great.
-What everybody remembers, though, is the palazzo's courtyard.
+What everybody remembers from this museum, though, is the palazzo's courtyard.
 This open space is filled with what, all things being equal, probably constitutes the most popular display in the entire place: the oversized marble head, hands, foot, arm, and kneecap of what was once a 12m (40-ft.) statue of Constantine II.

 Odds are you've seen dozens of postcards all over Rome featuring cats lazing around on these giant marble body parts (or people posing goofily beside them).